sempernow/refpages/REFs/GitOps.md

 each having __6 services__, each having __6 parameters__,
 __each having only two possible settings__?

+This scenario is an artificially simple infrastructure to steelman the argument *against* DevOps/GitOps/IaC.
+So, let's see what we may see &hellip;

 ### A:

 1. **Parameters per service**: Each service has 6 parameters, and each parameter has 2 settings.